netket/netket/docs/cite.md

 Several algorithms implemented in NetKet are derived from academic publications unrelated to NetKet itself.
 Those contributions should also be acknowledged.
 NetKet provides a command-line tool `netket-cite` to help you generate the appropriate references and acknowledgment text.
-You can also find an automatically-generated list of references below in the section [Algorithm-Specific Citations](#algorithm-specific-citations)
+You can also find an automatically-generated list of references below in the section {ref}`Algorithm-Specific Citations <algorithm-specific-citations>`